Saturday, October 21, 2023

 your rod and your staff, they comfort me.

 Rod and staff are a shepherd's tools.
-David, recognizing himself as a sheep, is comforted by the Great Shepherd's tools.
+David, recognizing himself as a sheep, is comforted by the Great Shepherd's tools and protection.

 You prepare a table before me in the presence of my enemies.